All Rights reserved

 - All documents shall require use of appropriate templates, formats, and forms in accordance with applicable policies and memoranda.

 - As a general rule, all documents shall be written in Arial 11.
-A4-sized paper shall be used except for R&D Protocols, Memorandum of Agreements, Masterlist of Forms, References and Records, and General Maintenance and Calibration Plan which shall be written in legal-sized paper.
+A4-sized paper shall be used except for R&D Protocols, Memorandum of Agreements, Masterlist of Documents and Records, and General Maintenance and Calibration Plan which shall be written in legal-sized paper.

 - Documents received in thermal paper shall be photocopied to prevent loss of information and deterioration that might affect readability.

 - A single-line strike-through shall be used for erasures due to minor corrections or modifications, countersigned by any of the authorized signatories or DCO.

 - Review and revision of documents shall be done by process owners to check for their continued adequacy, suitability, and relevance on a yearly basis or as the need arises.

 - The following might trigger the review, update, and approval of documents: (a) introduction of new products or services, equipment, and processes; (b) change in organizational/corporate focus; (c) technological breakthroughs (newly developed technologies); (d) improved methods or practices; and (e) result of internal audit and Operational Control Monitoring (OCM).